OpenEvalProject/evals/manuscripts/elife-87181/v1/manuscript.md

 ![Figure 3.](https://cdn.elifesciences.org/articles/87181/elife-87181-fig3-v1.jpg)

-**Figure 3.:** .Green (red) arrows correspond to positive (negative) feedback signaling (red arrows promote inactivation in A–C, E–F or inhibit actin assembly in D).
+**Figure 3.:** Green (red) arrows correspond to positive (negative) feedback signaling (red arrows promote inactivation in A–C, E–F or inhibit actin assembly in D).
 Black arrows represent interconversions, and dark (light) colors of shapes correspond to active (inactive) forms of signaling agents.
 (A) The Hem1 complex was identified as a central component in neutrophils as modeled in Weiner et al., 2007.
 (B) A generic model for actin waves based on the interactions of F-actin with a nucleation promoting factor (NPF) (Doubrovinski and Kruse, 2011; Dreher et al., 2014; Holmes et al., 2012; Mata et al., 2013).
 A similar filament model by Carlsson, 2010 left out the autocatalysis and failed to produce well-structured waves.
 (C) The assembly of F-actin by the formin mDia was investigated in embryos of C. elegans (Michaux et al., 2018), where RGA3/4 was identified as the GAP.
 In oocytes of Xenopus and starfish, Ect2 was found to be the GEF, and RGA3/4 is recruited by F-actin (Bement et al., 2015; Goryachev et al., 2016; Michaud et al., 2021).
 The circuit was modeled in Goryachev et al., 2016.
 (D) A model for F- and G-actin and a polymerization inhibitor was proposed by Yochelis et al., 2020; Yochelis et al., 2022.
 There are also similar, yet more detailed versions, that identified coronin as the inhibitor (Wasnik and Mukhopadhyay, 2014) or that incorporated cortical actin/stress fibers (Bernitt et al., 2017).
 (E) A slightly distinct model structure for phosphoinositides and PTEN as proposed in Shibata et al., 2012.
 (F) Essential structure of models (A–D): The key variable is autocatalytic and promotes an effector that exerts at least one (slow) negative feedback.
 The circuits have been drawn to emphasize similarities in the structures and connectivities.
 In (B–D), the total amount of the main agent (RhoA, GTPase, or actin) was assumed to be constant.

-## Models with dynamic actin network structure
+### Models with dynamic actin network structure

 Unlike typical reaction-diffusion models, where the actin is treated as a density variable, models have been proposed that describe the microscopic actin network structure and dynamics in greater detail.
 Some of these models keep track of polarity fields associated with the actin filament density and orientation (Dreher et al., 2014), or maintain separate densities for the plus (polymerizing) and minus (depolymerizing) ends of the filaments (Doubrovinski and Kruse, 2011).
 In these models, actin waves are affected by the internal flow of polar actin filaments due to treadmilling along the substrate-attached cell surface.
 However, the actual wave-generating mechanism turns out to be a combination of cooperative binding of nucleation promoting factors (NPFs) and negative feedback due to inactivation by the local actin filament density, as depicted in Figure 3B.
 In addition, this model includes the distribution of forces along the cell edge resulting from pushing by actin plus ends, boundary deformation, and dissipative forces.
 Altogether, this leads to shape changes and net motion of the ‘model cell.’
 Note that a similar wave generator based on cooperative nucleator activation and negative feedback from actin (in a classical reaction-diffusion framework with a scalar actin density) was implemented in a simpler cellular Potts model representation of cell shape and motion (Liu et al., 2021).